dgraph-io/dgraph/wiki/content/deploy/ports-usage.md

     parent = "deploy"
 +++

-Dgraph cluster nodes use a variety of ports to communicate over gRPC and HTTP.
+Dgraph cluster nodes use a range of ports to communicate over gRPC and HTTP.
 Choose these ports carefully based on your topology and mode of deployment, as this will impact the access security rules or firewall configurations required for each port.